ApiLogicServer/Docs/docs/Sample-AI.md

 Logic Automation means that you can ***declare spreadsheet-like rules*** using Python.
 Such logic maintains database integrity with multi-table derivations and constraints, and security.
 Rules are 40X more concise than traditional code, and can be extended with Python.

+Below we implement the **Check Credit** requirement - see the comments at top.
+Their implementation follows: 5 rules, instead of 200 lines of Python.

+1. Use the Admin App to add an Item for 1000 Widgets, observe how the constraint prevents the transaction

 Rules are an executable design.
-Use your IDE (code completion, etc), to replace 280 lines of code with the 5 spreadsheet-like rules below.
 Note they map exactly to our natural language design:

 ![Swagger](images/sample-ai/rules.png)